ba-san/Count-Annotator2/README.md

 ### double checking
 You must go through this section to crop image.
 If you are annotating as a team, it is reccomended only a team leader use this script to ensure the quality.
+If you will run checker.py at different env from "OO_output" was originally created, **change images' path inside OO.csv to match to your env!!**

 1. setting path of checker.py
 ```